swynnejr/midjourney-app/README.md

-I have been having so much fun making AI graphics with [Midjourney](https://www.midjourney.com) that decided to make a fun little website using some of the images I created.
+I have been having so much fun making AI graphics with [Midjourney](https://www.midjourney.com) that I decided to make a fun little website using some of the images I created.
+It is a single page for now, but I hope to expand it when the Midjourney API allows us to query for top images as rated by the community.
 It is a React project utilizing [Next.js](https://nextjs.org/) version 13.
 It uses Tailwind CSS and Framer Motion for styling and animation.

 ## Getting Started